sprylab/purple-docs/source/webviews.rst

 Web Player specifics
 ********************
-Due to WebViews being implemented using iframes in Web Player, JavaScript injection works different in this context.
+Due to WebViews being implemented using iframes in Web Player and Web Newsstand, JavaScript injection works different in this context.

 The global purple object can be made available by including :code:`purpleInterface.js` in the embedded page.
 An interface for the Purple Object is re-implemented in the child page.
-When a function of the purple object is called, a HTML5 PostMessage will be sent to the parent window (Web Player).
+When a function of the purple object is called, a HTML5 PostMessage will be sent to the parent window (Web Player / Web Newsstand).
 This will invoke the actual call on the Purple Object.
-The Web Player will then respond with another HTML 5 PostMessage which the child window (iframe) will process.
+The Web Player / Web Newsstand will then respond with another HTML 5 PostMessage which the child window (iframe) will process.